 The group is comprised of former villains Moonstone, Songbird, Radioactive Man, Andreas Strucker, Venom, and Bullseye.
 All of them (with the exception of Songbird and Radioactive Man) are either borderline psychotic or just outright bad.
 And they've been tasked with rounding up the good guys!
 The team is basically a powderkeg waiting to explode.
 To make matters worse they're run by Norman Osborn, who just happens to be the Green Goblin and has just been appointed director of the Thunderbolts.

-As the story begins we see initial interviews with Osborn and members of the team, interspersed with missions as the team is sent out to apprehend unregistered superhumans.
-We quickly learn that the team members (most of them anyway) have been implanted with nanotechnology that delivers a severe shock if they disobey orders.
-The action really picks up when the team is sent to Phoenix AZ to apprehend a C- list hero.
+A nice touch are the initial interviews we see between Osborn and members of the team, interspersed with field missions as the team apprehend unregistered superhumans.
+The team have been implanted with nanotech to keep them in line- it delivers a severe shock if they disobey orders and can kill if they persist.
+The action picks up when the team is sent to Phoenix to apprehend a C-list hero.
 Cakewalk, right?
 Not really.
-Turns out the C- lister gets some unexpected help, and we have a battle royale in downtown Phoenix.
-The pace is pretty breakneck for the rest of the way
+Turns out the C-lister gets some unexpected assistance and a battle royale breaks out in downtown Phoenix.

 This is one of the highlights of the book, along with a story arc where a group of telepaths infiltrate the team and use their abilities to sow chaos.
 The whole team starts to come apart and turn on each other, with all the attendant chaos you would expect.
 This all culminates in a knock down drag out showdown between Songbird and a completely unhinged Green Goblin.
 And there are lots of casualties naturally.